 I graduated from St Andrews with a Masters in Art History in May 2013 and I’m back home in London working on a lot of awesome projects!
 I realeased my best-selling app earlier this year, which I’m always working on (it’s available on the iTunes store and the google play store), I’ve also just finished writing my first cookbook and it will be being published January 2015.
 I also teach cooking classes, host supper and brunch clubs and I’m training as a naturopathic nutritionist at the College of Naturopathic Medicine, so as this blog grows so will my knowledge of health!

 Please have a look in the FAQ section for all your questions, I’ve answered all the most common questions there in detail so I hope you’ll find all the information that you need!
 It covers everything from measurements to equipment, plant protein, supplements, nut allergies, organic food, alcohol, loosing/gaining weight, eating healthily and socialising, starting a blog and everything in between!
 I’m also aiming to answer all your questions in detail throughout the lifestyle question, so if you don’t get a reply to your comment then I have taken it on board to include in a post in this section.

 If you’d like to get in touch my email is firstname.lastname@example.org – I love hearing from you all so much and am always inspired by your stories and beyond appreciative of your amazing support!
 I do get an incredible number of emails though, which is so amazing, but trying to reply to them all is quite tricky so if it’s a question about the way I eat or anything mentioned above then please have a look at all the sections of the blog before sending it, thank you!

-For media and book enquires please contact my lovely agent Cathryn at WME CSummerhayes@wmeentertainment.com
+For book enquires please contact my lovely agent Cathryn at WME: CSummerhayes@wmeentertainment.com